 Think about your energy and your life – how long can you work for?
-Most organizers have a 3 hour minimum sessions, but some want far longer than that.
+Most organizers have two-hour or three-hour minimum sessions, but some want far longer than that.
 Organizing is exhausting work and many people burn out because they try to do too much too quickly.

 If it’s a long-term project rather than a move, once you’ve agreed to terms, I highly recommend setting up a trial period.
 If you work three sessions and then review, that gives you both a chance to confirm the fit is right.

 It also gives you the opportunity to discover that a different subcontractor is showing up each time.
 Maybe you’re okay with that, maybe you’re not.

 Most importantly, it lets you establish the personal connection that will see you through the emotional ups and downs of sorting through all your stuff.
 It’s all there because you couldn’t decide what to do with it at the time.
 You want someone who’s sensitive to that, who isn’t going to insist you “just” get rid of things, who helps you consider the matter rather than telling you what to do.

 Please don’t choose an organizer based solely on price